July 26, 2024

 This report shows net sales (gross sales minus discounts and returns) broken down by channel.

-This gives a truer profitability picture for each sales channel, helping you identify which ones are worth scaling and which may be draining resources.
+This provides a clearer profitability picture for each sales channel, helping you identify which ones are worth scaling and which may be draining resources.

 22. Shopify Net Sales Over Time